 - are well presented.

 - Show them you understand their business.
-Doing some homework on the employer to get an idea of their business, including what they do, their challenges and priorities will help you explain what you can offer them and shows you are keen to work for them.
+Do some homework on the employer to get an idea of their business, including what they do, their challenges and priorities.
+This will help you explain what you can offer them and shows you are keen to work for them.

-- Ask interesting questions.
-If you have a genuine interest in a specific brand, business or industry then demonstrate this to the employer by asking questions about the company’s business strategy, products and services or upcoming projects.
+- Ask questions.
+If you have a genuine interest in a specific brand, business or industry, show this by asking questions about their products and services or upcoming projects.
 Ask employers questions they want to answer.
 They’ll remember you for it.